An analysis of hyper casual’s high ATT opt-in rate: Learnings and tips for mobile marketers

 - Am I vigorously checking all aspects of my product, user acquisition strategy, user journey, and messaging and using constant A/B testing to remain agile and ensure consistent peak performance?

-For more information on our best practices for working on iOS 14.5+ and leveraging data to drive results, check out our latest playbook: iOS 14.5+ Success made simple with Adjust and TikTok.
+For more information on our best practices for working on iOS and SKAdNetwork (SKAN) and leveraging data to drive results, check out our latest ebook: Mastering SKAN 4, created in partnership with TikTok.